 Chicago to Hawaii Flight Time at a Glance

-What’s the Flight Time from Chicago to Hawaii?
+What’s the Flight Time from Chicago to Hawaii by Route?

-Fastest routing tip: The quickest Chicago to Hawaii trips usually connect through Los Angeles or San Francisco with a short layover.
-You can compare total travel times from the West Coast in our guide to flight times from Los Angeles to Hawaii, or see how departures from the Pacific Northwest compare in our breakdown of flight times from Seattle to Hawaii.
-Longer layovers can easily add several hours to your overall trip.
+Fastest routing tip: The quickest itineraries typically connect through West Coast hubs like Los Angeles or San Francisco with shorter layovers.
+You can compare total travel times from these gateways in our guide to flight times from Los Angeles to Hawaii, or see how northern routes compare in our breakdown of flight times from Seattle to Hawaii.
+Longer layovers can easily add several hours to your total trip time.

 Airborne Time from Chicago to West Coast Hubs